![]() |

 can teach to it and according to the experts the kids should learn faster

 and retain more.
-For more information about phonics courses I recommend including a Montessori course see our Teaching Reading page.
+For more information about phonics courses I recommend including a Montessori course see our Teach Reading page.
+To have a chat to other parents and to find out more about learning to read go to our forum.Thank you for your time

 |